High Protein Apple Dip With Peanut Butter Yogurt

 Can I make this dip using regular yogurt?

 You can make this dip using regular yogurt, but I would recommend using Greek yogurt for the best results.
-Greek yogurt gives the dip a thicker and creamier texture.
+Greek yogurt gives the dip a thicker and creamier texture, and it has significantly more protein than regular yogurt โ€” which is the whole point of this high-protein recipe!

 Can I freeze this dip?

 I do not recommend freezing this dip, as it will change the consistency.
+Store it in an airtight container in the fridge instead!

 What is the best way to eat this dip?